coderInPractice/FavouriteCaller/README.md

 # FavouriteCaller

 It uses Contact Provider to fetch the contacts.
-Upon selection a particular contact it saves into **ROOM** databse.
+Upon selection a particular contact it saves into **ROOM** database.
 Main activity shows saved seleceted contact.
 Upon touch it fires CALL Intent.